 Residents Maintain Autonomy

-Measures the percent of long-term patients who required more assistance with activities of daily living over time.
-Activities of daily living include activities such as taking medications and bathing.
-Many in the industry argue that this is a measure of a patient's well-being.
+This datapoint is a measure of the percent of long-term care residents who needed more assistance with activities of daily living over time.
+ADL's include activities such as dressing and continence.

 Ability to Keep Residents Mobile